-- The Default Setting preset is loaded automatically when FabFilter Timeless 2 is started.
-To change the default settings, simply overwrite this preset by clicking Options > Save As Default in the presets menu. - To open a preset outside the presets folder, click Options > Open Other Preset.
-This might be useful if someone sends you a preset by email, for example. - If somehow the factory presets are lost or not installed properly, click Options > Restore Factory Presets in the preset menu to restore them.
+- The Default Setting preset is loaded automatically when FabFilter Volcano 2 is started.
+To change the default settings, simply overwrite this preset by clicking Options > Save As Default in the presets menu. - Some factory presets use envelope generators.
+You may need to adjust their threshold parameters (depending on the level of the input signal) to get the desired effect. - To open a preset outside the presets folder, click Options > Open Other Preset.
+This might be useful if someone sends you a preset by e-mail, for example. - If somehow the factory presets are lost or not installed properly, click Options > Restore Factory Presets in the preset menu to restore them.